chef-boneyard/chef-fundamentals/slides/getting-started/01_slide.md

 Getting Started

 * Install Ruby and Chef
-* Create initial Chef Repository
+* Get familiar with the tools that come with Chef
 * Set up connectivity to a Chef Server
+* Create an initial Chef Repository